deepfence/ThreatMapper/README.md

 ## Install the Management Console

-Installating the management console on a Docker host (4 cores, 16Gb) is as straightforward as:
+Installing the management console on a Docker host (4 cores, 16Gb) is as straightforward as:

 ```shell script
 wget https://github.com/deepfence/ThreatMapper/raw/master/deployment-scripts/docker-compose.yml